Human Development and Education

 Students can get licensed as a school counselor by taking two years of sequenced coursework and fieldwork through our School Counseling Licensure Pathway.
-Year one consists of pursuing and Ed.M. in the HDE Program and our School Counseling Strand, which resumes in academic year 2022–23.
+Year one consists of pursuing an Ed.M. in the HDE Program and our School Counseling Strand.
 The School Counseling Strand begins the pathway to Massachusetts licensure in school counseling and prepares K–12 school-based counselors-in-training with the skills necessary to promote positive, healthy academic and social emotional development with an emphasis on prevention and social justice.

 Year two consists of our Certificate of Advanced Study in Counseling program, which allows students to pursue Massachusetts initial licensure as a school counselor or school adjustment counselor.
 Through this curricular sequence and field-based placement, graduates will be prepared to enter K–12 schools as counselors, leaders, and advocates.
-This program will resume in academic year 2023–24.

 Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for HDE are Junlei Li and Meredith Rowe.
 View our faculty directory for a full list of HGSE faculty.